 \section{Introduction}

-Neural networks, inspired by the biological brain, have become a cornerstone in artificial intelligence and machine learning, enabling solutions to complex tasks in image recognition, natural language processing, and predictive analytics \citep{lecun2015deep,goodfellow2016deep}.
-Their structure—including layer count, neuron connectivity, and activation function type—directly determines functional capabilities, with early studies establishing foundational concepts like weight roles and nonlinearity from activation functions \citep{hornik1989multilayer}.
-Moreover, a recent study has proposed the weight-agnostic neural networks \citep{gaier2019weight}, which can finish learning tasks without weight training but only with structure optimization.
+Neural networks, inspired by biological brains, have become a cornerstone in artificial intelligence and machine learning, enabling solutions to complex tasks in image recognition, natural language processing, and predictive analytics \cite{lecun2015deep,goodfellow2016deep}.
+Their structure—including layer count, neuron connectivity, and activation function type—directly determines functional capabilities, with early studies establishing foundational concepts like weight roles and nonlinearity from activation functions \cite{hornik1989multilayer}.
+Moreover, a recent study has proposed weight-agnostic neural networks \cite{gaier2019weight}, which can perform learning tasks without weight training, relying only on structural optimization.
 This shows that the structure of neural networks plays an essential role.
 However, as real-world problem complexity grows, a deeper understanding of task-optimized neural network structure design is needed.